Koko-66/green_bean_shop/README.md

 The application was built following the Code Institute's Boutique Ado walkthrough project - thank you to CI for providing the basis!

 In addition, a great thank you to:
-- My mentor, Caleb Mbakwe, for invaluable advice on the best approach to the project, organisation of code, and support throughout and CI tutors.
+- My mentor, Caleb Mbakwe, for invaluable advice on the best approach to the project, organisation of code, and support throughout.
+- CI tutors, especially Gemma, for helping to search for sources of bugs and fixing them.
 - Stackoverflow community and those behind running it for making it possible to solve almost any problem.
 - Creators of Django and Heroku documentation as well as authors of all the plugins and libraries used in this application.
 - Artists posting their pictures on [Pexels](pexels.com) for the great pictures!